ZhenyingZhu/StudyNotes/EPI.markdown

 - Decimal multiplication with shift.
 T(n)=O(n^2).

 #### 5.6
 Compute quotient between x and y use only addition, subtraction and shifting.
 - Brute force: repeat subtract y from x until less y.
 - Substract `2^k*y` from x each time.
-T(n)=O(n).
+T(n)=O(n), n is the bit number of x.

 #### 5.7
 Given double x and integer y, compute x^y.
 Assume won't overflow or underflow.